agwisniewska/vuejs-workshops/README.md

 ## TASK

-Your first task is create very simple BaseButton component following below instructions:
+Your second task is create very simple BaseSearch component following below instructions and Vuejs patterns

-1. Define props: text, icon.
-Follow Vuejs patterns
+1. Define props: icon, text. placeholder.
-2. Emit event to parent component (Home) from BaseButton component
+2. Emit event to parent component (Home) from BaseSearch component

 Now, you can go to branch named `task-2` and verify your solution and move forward.